fgheysels/azure-arc-course/k8s/README.md

 - microsoft.web.appservice: App Services for Azure Arc
 - microsoft.azuremonitor.containers: Azure Monitor for Containers

-Look at the details of a particular extension with `az k8s-extension show -n appservice-ext -c clustername -g rg -t connectedClusters`.
+Look at the details of a particular extension with `az k8s-extension show -n azuremonitor-containers -c $clu -g $rg -t connectedClusters`.
 The result (example for App Service):

 ```json
 {